bibliotheca solutions allow library staff to focus on outreach

 A new realm of possibility

 ERLC may have completed its flagship Maroondah branch, but they have no intention of slowing down soon.
-A new program in schools is generating thousands of new members every month, and Cullen is determined to find new ways to engage this new generation of patrons.
+A new programme in schools is generating thousands of new members every month, and Cullen is determined to find new ways to engage this new generation of patrons.

 “We’re working on being more flexible and connected and reducing the barriers to using the library.
 We’re constantly looking for ways to free up staff so that they can go out and do more outreach, and constantly updating technology so we can make it easier for everyone, ourselves included,” he says.